hellohaptik/docs_haptik/bot-configuration/webhooks.md

 ## Image Upload

-The Image upload API allows you to upload user images via a `POST` request to the Haptik Platform.
+The Image upload API allows the client to upload user images via a `POST` request to the Haptik Platform.
 The URL for image uploads is generated on the Haptik Platform Dashboard.

 Example URL